mjpereir/mjpereira-portfolio/critique.md

 The critique of this visualization was completed following Stephen Few's Data Visualization Effectiveness Profile.
 It is being judged based on seven categories: usefulness, completeness, perceptibility, truthfulness, intuitiveness, aesthetics, and engagement.

 #### Ranking:
 - Usefulness: 7/10.
 The visualization successfully conveys valuable demographic data and patterns.
-However, it requires some effort from the viewer to extract specific insights.
+However, it requires some effort from the viewer to understand specific insights.
 - Completeness: 7/10.
-While all necessary data points are present, the lack of visual hierarchy leads to a cluttered and disorganized presentation.
+While all necessary data points are present, the lack of visual hierarchy creates a cluttered and disorganized graph.
 - Perceptibility: 6/10.
-The choice of a bar chart is appropriate for a general audience, but there is too much data, making it difficult to decode patterns quickly or grasp at the main ideas of the graph.
+The choice of a bar chart is appropriate for a general audience, but there is too much data, making it difficult to identify patterns quickly or grasp at the main ideas of the graph.
 - Truthfulness: 5/10.
-The data is technically accurate, but the execution lacks the precision and clean delivery.
+The data is technically accurate, but the execution is lacking.
 - Intuitiveness: 6/10.
 The subject matter is immediately clear, but the layout makes it difficult to track specific trends across the timeline.
 - Aesthetics: 4/10.
 It's not the most enjoyable to look at.
 The competing colors and crowded elements are distracting.
 - Engagement: 6/10.
 Despite its flaws, I do think it might inspire people to look more into the data.

-The first thing that stood out to me about this graph was the use of color.
-It seemed that the designer was trying to make a colorful graph to represent the LGBT community.
-However, the graph had too much color, which was distracting.
-From the graph, I liked that it was easy to understand and that, as an audience, I had enough information to see the patterns (how it increased over the years and how each generation behaved differently).

 #### Initial Thoughts

 What immediately stood out to me about this visualization is the aggressive use of color.
 It appears the designer attempted to utilize a "rainbow" palette as way to represent the LGBT community.
 However, this choice prioritized aesthetics over functionality.
-On a positive note, I think the chart succeeds in making the general ideas easy to understand, specifically the visible growth of the LGBT population over time and the distinct behavioral variances between generations.
+On a positive note, I think the chart succeeds in making the general ideas easy to understand, specifically the visible growth of the LGBT population over time and the distinct differences between generations.

 #### Opportunities for Improvement